ryantd42/NY-Legislative-Git/2023/A4026A-2023/bill.md

   February 9, 2023
   ___________

- Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee on Judiciary
+ Introduced  by  M.  of  A. L. ROSENTHAL, SHIMSKY, MAHER -- read once and referred to the Committee on Judiciary -- committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the  real  property  actions  and  proceedings  law,  in relation  to  penalties  for  failure  to  comply with maintenance and reporting of  vacant  and  abandoned  properties,  and  reporting  and release of information

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: